What foods contain calcium?

 - In certain situations, it may be useful to take a calcium supplement in addition to your diet.

-Where is the most calcium in it?
+Where is the most calcium found?

 Calcium is found in many foods.
 Cheese has by far the highest content.
 Some cheeses such as Parmesan and Emmental even have over 1,000 milligrams of calcium per 100 grams.
 Cow’s milk and yoghurt, in comparison, contain just 120 milligrams of calcium.